jcosborn/qex/src/experimental/graph/DESIGN.md

 - keep learned parameters paired with their gradient expressions rather than spreading that invariant across parallel arrays

+Trajectory snapshot accessors return detached raw gauge storage.
+Accepted trajectory commit copies that snapshot back into the graph-owned initial gauge and marks the mutation there.

 Integrator coefficient completion is intentionally narrow.
 For the force-gradient families, callers either accept the default tuple or provide the full explicit tuple; partial positional completion is out of scope.

+`IntegratorCoeffs` is simple parsed configuration data.
+Validation belongs where the coefficients are turned into a concrete integrator run spec; the data object does not need variant-object protection or accessor wrappers just to represent the parsed text.

 This layer should consume graph-core contracts, not redefine them.
 In particular, runtime identity, cache policy, and dependency semantics belong